 The final MMEMP will be provided to the KC for comment at least 20 working days prior to submitting the MMEMP to the Council for certification.

-Any changes proposed to the MMEMP, or its implementation, must be confirmed in writing by the consent holder following consultation with the KC prior to the implementation of any changes proposed.
+Any changes proposed to the MMEMP, or its implementation, must be confirmed in writing by the Consent Holder following consultation with the KC prior to the implementation of any changes proposed.